guruvyasa/A-Quick-Java-Primer/exceptions.md

 * Separating Error-Handling Code from "Regular" Code
 * Propagating errors up the call stack
 * Grouping and differentiating error types

+**“Catch or specify requirement” if a block of code may throw an exception which is subjected to this requirement then it must be either within the try-catch block or it must explicitly say that it may throw that exception**